ibm-cloud-docs/monitoring/config_agent.md

     Download the [**sysdig-agent-configmap.yaml**](https://raw.githubusercontent.com/draios/sysdig-cloud-scripts/master/agent_deploy/kubernetes/sysdig-agent-configmap.yaml).

     Use an editor to open the sysdig-agent-configmap.yaml file.
-Then, add the following params:
+Then, add the following parameters:

+    * **k8s_cluster_name**: This parameter specifies the cluster name as a metric label.
+You can use the label *kubernetes.cluster.name* to navigate the Kubernetes dashboards by cluster name and filter out metrics associated with the cluster.

-    * **collector**: This parameter is used to specify the ingestion URL for the region where the monitoring instance is available.
+    * **collector**: This parameter specifies the ingestion URL for the region where the monitoring instance is available.

+    * **collector_port**: This parameter indicates the port on which the collector is listening on.
+It's value must be *6443*.

     * **ssl**: This parameter must be set to *true*.